Yoga Therapy is different than any other form of treatment you have tried.

 Different?

-One of the key aspects of yoga therapy is empowering individuals to take an active role in their healing process.
-Yoga therapists will teach clients how to integrate yoga practices into their daily lives, allowing them to continue their progress outside of therapy sessions.
+One of the key aspects of yoga therapy is it works to empower you to take an active role in your own healing process.
+Your Yoga therapist will teach you how to integrate yoga practices into your daily life, allowing you to continue your progress outside of therapy sessions.

-The primary goal of a yoga therapist is to address specific health concerns and create individualized yoga programs that cater to the unique needs and goals of their clients.
-They take into account a person's physical abilities, medical history, lifestyle, and emotional state to design a comprehensive and holistic approach to healing.
+The primary goal of a yoga therapist is to address your specific health concerns and create individualized yoga programs that cater to your unique needs and goals.
+Your yoga therapist will take into account your physical abilities, medical history, lifestyle, and emotional state to design a comprehensive and holistic approach to healing that will be the most beneficial to you.

 What To Expect